Scanfully/scanfully/readme.txt

 = Scanfully =

 Scanfully is your favorite WordPress performance and health monitoring tool.
+This plugin connects your WordPress site to your Scanfully dashboard, allowing you to monitor your site's performance and health.
+You need a Scanfully account to use this plugin.
+[Sign up for free](https://scanfully.com/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-information).

 = One dashboard for your WordPress sites’ Performance and Health = Your ScanFully Dashboard consolidates all your WordPress sites, sending you timely alerts for required changes.